Rail Transport Issues

 Südkreuz station went almost unnoticed as it quietly developed in a hidden location.
 The urban development opportunities that a key train station like this presents were also overlooked for a long time.

-The Outer Railway Ring
+The Outer Railway Ring: A Forgotten Treasure?

 It was well known to East Berliners, but not so much to West Berliners: The outer railway ring connects the radial routes of the suburban transport system.
 It was initially scaled back after reunification.
 Its potential was yet to be discovered.